Take a look around the Stair Arms – a former coaching inn just a short drive outside Edinburgh

 Recently I was invited to stay at the Stair Arms, a former coaching inn on the road to Edinburgh which is nearly 200 years old.

-I always love visiting Scotland, and a quick check of the diary showed that Mark was free as well.
-So we headed North for another weekend away.
+I always love visiting Scotland, so I happily headed North for another weekend away.

 Despite its traditional exterior, the Stair Arms proved to be a surprisingly modern hotel.
 But it also has a very traditionally warm Scottish atmosphere, and you can be sure of a friendly welcome from the staff.